awsdocs/amazon-vpc-peering-guide/doc_source/peering-scenarios.md

 + [Three VPCs peered together](peering-configurations-full-access.md#three-vpcs-full-access)
 + [Multiple VPCs peered together](peering-configurations-full-access.md#many-vpcs-full-access)

-For more information about creating and working with VPC peering connections in the Amazon VPC console, see [Working with VPC peering connections](working-with-vpc-peering.md)\.
+For more information about creating and working with VPC peering connections in the Amazon VPC console, see [Work with VPC peering connections](working-with-vpc-peering.md)\.

 ## Peering to one VPC to access centralized resources<a name="peering-scenarios-partial"></a>